How to write a job-winning art and design cover letter

 Cover letter headline

 Now, it's time to talk about how to start a cover letter.
-Similar to every cover letter, people in the art & design field should dedicate the first few sentences to explaining why this job caught their eye.
+Similar to every cover letter, people in the art and design field should dedicate the first few sentences to explaining why this job caught their eye.

 Here are two strategies to get you started:

-"As a passionate film critic who values innovative thinking, I was drawn to XYZ Company's recent reviews that seamlessly integrate theoretical analysis with contemporary themes.
-I am excited by the prospect of contributing to a team that is at the forefront of the industry's evolution."
+As a passionate film critic who values innovative thinking, I was drawn to XYZ Company's recent reviews that seamlessly integrate theoretical analysis with contemporary themes.
+I am excited by the prospect of contributing to a team that is at the forefront of the industry's evolution.

-2. Alignment with personal values.
-Understanding the company's values and illustrating the connection between them and your own views sends a convincing message to employers.
+2. Alignment with personal values: Understanding the company's values and illustrating the connection between them and your own views sends a convincing message to employers.
 Here's an example:

-"A lifelong advocate for environmental preservation, I am inspired by ABC Media House's dedication to raising awareness about ecological issues through their compelling nature documentaries.
-As an experienced 3D animator, I would be thrilled to contribute to the ambitious goal of influencing popular perception regarding the environment."
+A lifelong advocate for environmental preservation, I am inspired by ABC Media House's dedication to raising awareness about ecological issues through their compelling nature documentaries.
+As an experienced 3D animator, I would be thrilled to contribute to the ambitious goal of influencing popular perception regarding the environment.

-Naturally, in the field of art & design, having a long chronological list of experiences isn't the sole factor that sets you apart; it's how you utilize your experiences to illustrate that you're the perfect fit for the job.
+Naturally, in the field of art & design, having a long chronological list of experiences isn't the sole factor that sets you apart; it's how you use your experiences to illustrate that you're the perfect fit for the job.

 Here's how you can show your past experience in a compelling way: